ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 ![alt text](image-9.png)

+  - Name = `vcfweb`
+  - Storage path: browse to `/volume1/docker/vcfweb`
-- Select Deploy and the container will be created
+- Select `Deploy` and the container will be created

 ![alt text](image-10.png)